HTTP 500 Internal Server Error: What It Means & How to Fix It

 See if others have the issue

-Paste the URL you cannot access into Down for Everyone or just Me and see if this is only a problem for you or others are experiencing the same thing.
+Paste the URL you cannot access into Down for Everyone or Just Me and see if this is only a problem for you or if others are experiencing an internal server error as well.

 If It Is Your Website